shellspec/shellspec/README.md

 #### %text - embedded text

-You can use `%text` directive instead of hard-to-use heredoc with indented code.
+You can use the `%text` directive instead of an hard-to-use heredoc with indented code.
+The input data is specified after `#|`.
-After `#|` is the input data.

 ```sh
 Describe '%text directive'